nivekxyz/afflatus/README.md

 0.1 - Initial commit

 0.2 - Removed transparency from shell theme.
 This results in the panel and menus better matching the window headers and improves readability in the menus.

+0.3 - Added borders to shell menus so that they don't blend into gtk+ elements like headerbars.
+This made the theme look much nicer with the default Gnome-Shell desktop setup.